-Effective Communication Technological Skills (completed during first semester of enrollment) 0 credits Written Communication (completed during HON 101) 0 Oral Communication HON 210 The Active Life: Rhetoric and Discourse 3 Critical Reasoning Argument and Analysis (completed during HON 160) 0 Scientific Reasoning (completed during laboratory science course) 0
+Effective Communication

+Technological Skills 0 credits

+(completed during first semester of enrollment)

+Written Communication 0

+(completed during HONR 101)

+Oral Communication 3

+HONR 210 The Active Life: Rhetoric and Discourse

-Quantitati ve Reasoning 3
+Critical Reasoning

-Mathematics in the Western Tradition 3

-MATH 103 MATH 140 MATH 150 MATH 160 MATH 220 BUSA 221 Statistics Business Statistics Problem Solving with Computers

-Information u Litoracu 0

-during HON 141) U

-Cu Knowledged HON 160 HON 161 HON 260 HON 261 Alobal Awareness Able about the Western Tradition Western Civilization 1: Greece and Rome Western Civilization 2: Medieval and Renaissance Europe Western Civilization 3: Modern Europe Western Civilization 4: The American Mind (optional) 9-12
+Argument and Analysis 0

+(completed during HONR 160)

+Scientific Reasoning 0

+(completed during laboratory science course)
-able about Global Diversity from the College of Arts and Science menu 3-9

-Ch PLUS All Templet 102 level or study abroa a non-study Students an • Score at via com • Speak F or a sco con students must complete one semester of foreign language higher or earn credit for language study during a one-semes ad program.
-(Students studying a language for the first time of abroad semester must complete 101 before enrolling in 102.) the exempt from this requirement if they: It the "novice high" level or higher on the Oral Proficiency Interprete exam (OPIc); or English as a second language and attain a score of 79 on the Tere of 6.5 on IELTS or earn 80% on the ESLI Level 3 exam ter during ) erview
+Knowledgeable about a Tradition Beyond the West One course from the College of Arts and Science menu All Templeton students must complete one semester of foreign language at the 102 level or higher or earn credit for language study during a one-semester study abroad program.
+(Students studying a language for the first time during a non-study abroad semester must complete 101 before enrolling in 102.)
+Students are exempt from this requirement if they: Score at the "novice high" level or higher on the Oral Proficiency Interview via computer exam (OPIc); or Speak English as a second language and attain a score of 79 on the TOEFL or a score of 6.5 on IELTS or earn 80% on the ESLI Level 3 exam Christian Faith and Practice Biblically Informed HONR 140 Honors Old Testament HONR 141 Honors New Testament

-CII Biblically I 6

-Honors Old Testament

-HON 141 Honors New Testament Formed in Christian Thought